developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/license/index.md

 -----

 ## Obtain a License
 SimulScan Licenses are purchased through resellers of Zebra Technologies products.
-Please follow the instructions below to obtain the necessary Licenses for SimulScan use.
+The section below explains the process for Licensing devices for SimulScan use.

 ### I. Contact a Reseller
 The first step in obtaining a license is to engage with Zebra directly or with a Zebra reseller.
 To get started, use one of the following Zebra resources: